 Potato salad might not spring to mind when you think of Japanese cuisine, but it’s one of the most popular side dishes in Japan and has been around for more than 100 years!

-You'll often see it in bento boxes, served with fried dishes like karaage (fried chicken) or even used as a sandwich filling!
-(Who doesn’t love a bit of double carbs?!)
+Also known as “poteto sarada” or “potesara” (ポテサラ) for short, you’ll often see the Japanese adaptation of this world renowned dish in supermarkets, convenience stores and bento boxes across Japan.
+Since its a side dish, it’s often served with fried dishes like karaage (fried chicken) or even used as a sandwich filling!
+(Who doesn’t love a helping of double carbs once in a while?!)

 Potato salad is a worldwide dish and most countries have their own twist on this classic recipe, Japan is no different in that respect.